Using many, much and a lot can be challenging, so let's start with a simple question. What's wrong with saying, "How many rain is there in Paris?"

 In less formal speech, lots of is sometimes used instead.
 For instance, “There's lots of work.”
 Or, “There are lots of jobs."

 Furthermore, native speakers usually push the words together so that a lot of ends up sounding something like uhloduv (/əˈlɑdəv/).
 Lots of comes out sounding like lotsuv (/ˈlɒtsəv/).
-In fact, you'll almost never hear a native English speaker actually say all three words separately, unless for emphasis: "There are A. LOT.
+In fact, you'll almost never hear a native English speaker actually say all three words separately, unless it's for emphasis: "There are A. LOT.
 OF. cars on the road today!"

 When A LOT OF isn't used